amitechno/build-ml-pipeline-for-short-term-rental-prices/README.md

 ### Exploratory Data Analysis (EDA)
 The scope of this section is to get an idea of how the process of an EDA works in the context of pipelines, during the data exploration phase.
-In a real scenario you would spend a lot more time in this phase, but here we are going to do the bare minimum.

-NOTE: remember to add some markdown cells explaining what you are about to do, so that the notebook can be understood by other people like your colleagues

-1. The ``main.py`` script already comes with the download step implemented.
+1. The ``main.py`` script has a download step implemented.
 Run the pipeline to get a sample of the data.
 The pipeline will also upload it to Weights & Biases:

   ```bash